Ted Wintle: Collingwood (VFL)

+He played in at least 13 Second XVIII games for Collinwood over two seasons (1930-1931).

 North Melbourne (VFL)

 On 28 April 1933 "E.V.
-Wintle" was granted a clearance from "Collingwood to North Melbourne".Club Notes, The Argus, (Wednesday, 3 May 1933), p.16.
+Wintle" was granted a clearance from "Collingwood to North Melbourne".

-In his one and only match for the North Melbourne First XVIII he plated on the half-back flank against St Kilda, at the Junction Oval, on 27 May 1933.The Teams: St. Kilda v.
-North Melbourne, The Age, (Friday, 26 May 1933), p.6.
+In his one and only match for the North Melbourne First XVIII he played on the half-back flank against St Kilda, at the Junction Oval, on 27 May 1933.

 Military service

 He served in the Australian Army during World War II.

 Death

 He died at Heidelberg, Victoria on 25 February 1972.